TriggerHappyBunnies/HotelManagement/README.md

 ## About
 Project done in the year 2013.
 Done using Java programming language without graphics.
-Hotel in programme under the name QUARTZ RoYale(_no copyright infringement intended_).
+Project not done in Github or neither by using functions(I know code would have been smaller :( but there was technical problems at the time) Hotel in programme under the name QUARTZ RoYale(_no copyright infringement intended_).

 ## Contents
 * Food ordering